 At first glance, this is a novel about love, heartbreak, and second chances.
 Annika and Jonathan were college sweethearts who planned a future together, however, they soon discover that life doesn’t always go as planned and they go their separate ways.
 Ten years later they reunite.
 Both a little wiser, they make a second attempt at love.
 But as the story unfolds across two timelines, 1991 and 2001, and through the individual POV for each character, you begin to see that it is also a story of hope, belonging, acceptance, and personal growth, especially for Annika, who is on the autism spectrum.

-- did you feel that Jonathan loves Annika as much as she loved him or did he settle because he liked having someone love him like Annika did?
+Did Jonathan love Annika as much as she loved him or did he settle because he liked having someone love him like Annika did?

-- Annika gets an official diagnosis in her 30s, what do you make of her reasoning not to get tested?
+Annika gets an official diagnosis in her 30s, is her reasoning not to get tested understandable?

 Book Reviews and Reading Guides

 Book Review: The Girl He Used To KnowTweet